 Waters: Can be distilled or reverse osmosis water, aloe vera juice (which is made with a freeze dried powder mixed into water), hydrosols (produced from essential oil distillation) or infusions of plant matter.
 They are used to hydrate and plump up skin in lotions and creams.
 The water binds to the oil in an emulsion and increases skin’s water level.
 Just using water will not do the same because it dissipates.
 Contrary to what some companies say, water has a very good place in skin care.

 Thickeners: Natural waxes such as candelilla or beeswax are added to make the formula solid or thicker.
-Essential ingredient in balms.
+An essential ingredient in balms.

 Preservatives: Added to prevent unwanted bacterial growth in a water-based formula.
 There are numerous ingredients that are used for this but many of the controversial cosmetic chemicals fit into this category.
 It’s a MUST but there are safe versions out there.